shapeshed/jekyll.shapeshed.com/_posts/2006-12-11-web_users_are_bigger_than_egos.md

 ---
 layout: post
 title: Web users are bigger than egos
-excerpt: Placing users at the centre of the design process is imperative for a usable website.
+description: Placing users at the centre of the design process is imperative for a usable website.
 Leave your ego at the door and find out what matters in creating usable websites.
 categories: [Opinion, Usability]
 ---
 ## Web design is not Rock 'n Roll